 Once I got closer to the desks, I noticed that the men were all going to the right-hand desk and letting the women and children that had passed us before go through the left-hand desk.
 The women were busy not paying attention, so I slipped in front of them and was out of the building 2 minutes later.
 It was great to finally be back out in the fresh air.

-On the Uzbek Side of the Dostyk Border Crossing
+Kyrgyzstan to Uzbekistan – The Uzbek Side of the Dostyk Border

 On the Uzbek side, they also had the cattle gate thing happening.
 There was a tourist lane.
 As I was the only tourist, I went straight to the gate.
 An officer came and opened the gate as soon as he saw me walk up, then some local women snuck through the tourist lane after me.
 The officer was really nice and smiley and asked to see my passport.
 He told me to follow the path in front of me which went straight into the immigration building.
 The women that came through behind me were ushered into cattle lanes to the right.